-We are delighted to once again be collaborating with Oily Cart on a week-long training course to introduce the theory and the practice of the company.
+We are delighted to once again be collaborating with Oily Cart on a two-week-long training course.

 Oily Cart is one of the foremost companies in the UK creating theatre specifically for young people with Profound and Multiple Learning Disabilities or an Autistic Spectrum Condition.

-The collaboration has organised three highly successful week-long training courses in 2013, 2014 & 2015 to much acclaim from the participants, to get a flavour of what you can expect from the week please view the video below from the 2015 summer school.
+The collaboration has organised three highly successful week-long training courses in 2013, 2014, 2015 & 2017 to much acclaim from the participants, to get a flavour of what you can expect from the week please view the video below.

 “Such a wonderful eye opening experience.
 I can’t stop thinking about Sensory Theatre and where I’m about to take it next!”